MalloryLeeWong/stackathon/README.md

 - Truffle
 - Ganache
 - MetaMask
+- Remix IDE

 On the back end, the app's escrow functionality is built with a smart contract written in Solidity.
 When external data provided to the smart contract fulfills a pre-defined condition, the smart contract will automatically execute by disbursing ETH collected from one wallet to another specified wallet.
+Remix was the IDE used to develop and test the smart contract.

 On the front end, React was used to create a single page application and dynamically render payment status updates in a performant way.
 Web3 was used to programmatically access the smart contract and Ethereum blockchain from within React components.